linta-cat/linta-cat/README.md

 - 👋 Hi, I’m @linta-cat
-- 🌱 I’m currently learning react
+- 🌱 I’m currently building a coding bootcamp for girls.
-- 💞️ I’m looking to collaborate with women who wants to learn javascript
+- 💞️ I’m looking to collaborate with women who want to learn javascript